The Broker's Guide

 Phone scripts — exactly what to say when you call your supplier

-The 6-year refund claim process — step by step
+The refund claim process — step by step, covering both Ofgem micro-business rules and contract-law routes for larger businesses

 Half-hourly billing audit guide — for businesses on HH meters